jgteam/secureTokenDemo/README.md

 ![Maven Build](https://github.com/jgteam/secureTokenDemo/actions/workflows/maven.yml/badge.svg)

+For the full setup and walkthrough, please watch the following video:

 [Setup and Demo Video](https://www.youtube.com/watch?v=YQw1_svw4Eo)

 This is a demo app to show how to use the "SecureStore" capabilities of different platforms and will be a Proof of Concept for storing sensitive OpenID Connect tokens securely when used with native desktop applications.